neuralvis/elpa-mirror/stable-melpa/exwm-x-readme.txt

 `exwmx-sendstring-from-kill-ring' can select a string in kill-ring then send this string to application.

+`exwmx-sendstring--send' can send a string to application, it is used by elisp.

 NOTE: if `exwmx-sendstring' can not work well with an application, user should set :paste-key of this application with the help of `exwmx-appconfig'.

+*** Others
+1. `exwmx-shell-command': run a shell command.
+2. `exwmx-shell-command-interactively': run a shell command interactively.

 ** Install
 1. Config melpa repository, please see：http://melpa.org/#/getting-started